 - Ménage à 3: Most of the Official Couples are resolved when the characters start relationships with people they hadn't noticed before.

 - After spending most of the story being either too shy about his feelings or being taken advantage of sexually by various characters, Gary eventually realizes he loves Peggy, and it takes her a while to realize she feels the same.

 - Jane and Vince are Peggy's co-workers who both want to sleep with her.
 When she later invites them over for a threesome, they are squeamish about touching each other due to their almost familial relationship... until Peggy leaves the room for a few minutes and the two are hammering away so passionately that they gleefully try to make a baby.

 - Yuki and Matt start out barely knowing each other as acquaintances until Yuki almost mauls Matt's genitalia during "practice sex" so that Yuki could become intimate with Gary.
 Gary then points out that the two of them seem to be having loving, passionate sex with each other just fine, prompting them both to have a Love Epiphany.

-- Callum in The Dragon Prince had a childhood crush on the Perky Goth Claudia — right up until she chooses to ignore their friendship in favor of helping her father try to kidnap not just him, but his kid brother along with the titular Dragon Prince.
+- In The Dragon Prince, Callum had a childhood crush on the Perky Goth Claudia — right up until she chooses to ignore their friendship in favor of helping her father try to kidnap not just him, but his kid brother along with the titular Dragon Prince.
 Later, his new friend, the Action Girl Moonshadow Elf Rayla, kisses him when Callum comforts her during a low moment; he's caught off guard, but the kiss makes his feelings for her crystalize, and they become an Official Couple.